tedkirkpatrick/474-14-1/readings.md

 {% comment %}

-The following does not work, for reasons I have not beeb able to determine.
+The following does not work, for reasons I have not been able to determine.

 ## Bibliography